inloop/image-picker/README.md

 5. add public API for recording videos
 6. add public API for enabling/disabling live photos
 7. add public API for setting if taken pictures should be saved in camera roll or just directly provided through delegate
+8. when user denies access to camera, don't show camera cell or show that access is denied

 ## Known Issues